dart-lang/stream_transform/README.md

 Interleaves events from multiple streams into a single stream.

+# switchMap, switchLatest

+Flatten a Stream of Streams into a Stream which forwards values from the most recent Stream

 # tap

 Taps into a single-subscriber stream to react to values as they pass, without